HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 </details>
 ```

-A while ago, Steve Faulkner [pointed out](https://twitter.com/stevefaulkner/status/806474286592561152) how these two elements were used poorly in the wild.
+A while ago, Steve Faulkner [pointed out](https://twitter.com/stevefaulkner/status/806474286592561152) how these two elements were used inadequately in the wild.
 As you can tell from the example above, for each `details` element you'd need a `summary` element that may only be used as the [first child](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/summary#Usage_notes) of `details`.

 Accordingly, we looked at the number of `details` and `summary` elements and it seems that they do continue to be misused.
 The count of `summary` elements is higher on both mobile and desktop, with a ratio of 1.11 `summary` elements for every `details` element on mobile, and 1.19 on desktop, respectively: